November 2018 Issue

 "Our food preferences are shaped by the foods that are around us, in our environment, and in our homes," says Kristen F. Gradney, MHA, RDN, LDN, a spokesperson for the Academy of Nutrition and Dietetics.
 So Jews of Eastern or Central European background (known as Ashkenazi Jews), have different traditions than those from Spain and other Mediterranean countries (Sephardic Jews).
 The majority of Jews in the United States have an Ashkenazi background, and so the holiday meals handed down in their families are likely to include recipes brought over from places including Russia, Poland, and Germany.3 These foods, from mostly poor communities in land-locked countries with colder climates, often are heavy in cheaper cuts of meat, grains, and root vegetables.
 Borscht (beet soup), braised beef brisket, kasha (buckwheat groats), bagels, gefilte fish, pickles, and tzimmes (a stew typically made of roasted root vegetables and dried fruit) are Ashkenazi foods.3 Sephardic Jews left Spain and Portugal and spread across the Mediterranean to places such as Turkey, Greece, and North African and West Asian countries.
 Sephardic foods are flavored by the bounty of the warm Mediterranean, and often feature fish, vegetables, fresh fruits, cheeses, legumes, and herbs.3 Hanukkah favorites of Sephardic and Israeli Jews include cheese pancakes, sufganiyot (jelly doughnuts), and buñuelos (fried dough puffs drizzled with honey, similar to Christmas bimuelos).4

-"Regardless of origin, all traditional Jewish foods follow the dietary laws of kashrut," says Jacqueline Lewis, FRCS (Glasg), FRCS (Plast), a British plastic and breast surgeon, who, along with Judi Rose, daughter of famed Jewish chef and food writer Evelyn Rose, is working on a soon-to-be-published book of healthful Jewish-inspired recipes called Lokshen Horror: The Noshers' Guide to Healthy Jewish Cooking.
+"Regardless of origin, all traditional Jewish foods follow the dietary laws of kashrut," says Jacqueline Lewis, MBChb, MRCGP, general practitioner with a special interest in nutrition, along with Judy Rose, daughter of famed Jewish chef and food writer Evelyn Rose, is working on a soon-to-be-published book of healthful Jewish-inspired recipes called Lokshen Horror: The Noshers' Guide to Healthy Jewish Cooking.
 "Among other rules, eating certain animals, primarily pigs and shellfish, is forbidden; meat must be ritually and humanely slaughtered; and dairy and meat aren't to be eaten at the same meal."
 Fish and plant foods are "neutral" (parve) and can be eaten with either meat or dairy.
 A 2013 Pew Research Center study found that only approximately 22% of American Jews keep kosher, so even Jewish families may not realize that all of the recipes handed down from Bubbe (grandmom) were designed to follow these rules.5 So-called Jewish apple cake, for example, is dairy-free (it uses oil instead of butter), so it can be eaten after any meal, whereas a dairy dessert wouldn't be eaten after a meal containing meat in kosher households.